onury/alfred-video-downloader/README.md

 ![Video Downloader](https://raw.github.com/onury/video-downloader-workflow/master/common/images/screenshots/ss-3.jpg "Video Downloader - Alfred Workflow")

 * `vd-info {video-url}` will display some video meta-data in Large Type and create an *.info.json* file.
-* `vd-update` will automatically check and update the core component.
 * `vd-help` will display a quick help in Large Type.

 ### Notes ###